 How does this event even work?

-You call or email us, pick a date, and book the show.
-You bake up to 30 loaves of bread and gather a bunch of your friends and family and people off the street to show up (kind of like that story when God wants to give a banquet and nobody comes so he invites people off the street. yah, not like that because we actually want people to come, but you get the analogy right?).
+You call (540-560-3973) or email (firstname.lastname@example.org) us, pick a date, and book the show.
+Your people bake up to 30 loaves of bread and/or other such goodness and put together 12 baskets (or thereabouts) and gather a bunch of your friends and family and people off the street to show up (kind of like that story when God wants to give a banquet and nobody comes so he invites people off the street. yah, not like that because we actually want people to come, but you get the analogy right?).
 We bring the show, the auction, and the goats.
 (If you don’t want the goats running around the church, we’ll put them on a screen so you can at least see them.)
-We do the show, Jeff breaks out into song, Ted and Jeff break out into auctioneer mode, and there goes the breads to the highest bidder (and the goats, cows, or flock of ducks from Heifer’s website to the friends we don’t know yet who need them) .
+We do the show, Jeff breaks out into song, Ted and Jeff break out into auctioneer mode, and there go the baskets to the highest bidder (and the goats, cows, or flock of ducks from Heifer’s website to the friends we don’t know yet who need them) .
 Yes, you do get to hold up bidding signs.
 With goat pictures on them.

 Funds are collected after the show and voila!
 Women in Zambia now have a goat to milk, or chickens to lay eggs, or ducks to quack.
 Dignity restored.
 Hope and stomachs filled.